Thinking of suicide or worried about someone you know? Call or text 9-8-8, toll-free, anytime, for support.

 Preventing drug-related deaths

 We can prevent drug-related deaths.
-To do so, we first need to stop trying to ban drugs.
-We need to stop demeaning people who use drugs and criminalizing them.
+This year’s theme for International Overdose Awareness Day, “Together we can,” highlights that it takes community-wide support to reduce the harms associated with drugs.
+To do so, we need to stop trying to ban drugs.
+We need to stop demeaning and criminalizing people who use drugs.
 And we need to do everything we can to reduce the harms of using drugs.

 Beyond “us” and “them”: De-stigmatizing substance use and supporting safety and wellness